TomDDG/ZXPicoMD/README.md

 ## PCB

-I have designed a prototype PCB to house everyting
+I have designed a prototype PCB to house everything.
+The prototype is missing the circuit to control Write Protect so it is always off (cartridges are unprotected so you can write to them), and there is no provision for passing COMMs down the chain for additional Microdrives.

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/pico_md.png "PCB Prototype")